 Now that you’ve figured out how much it’s going to cost to take care of the move in the first place, you want to see what the job market looks like in Seattle and the surrounding areas.
-Thankfully, Seattle has been booming in regards to careers, and a lot of individuals have found much success in regards to their own career changes.
+Thankfully, Seattle has been booming in regard to careers, and a lot of individuals have found much success in regard to their own career changes.

 Amazon is headquartered in Seattle, and it’s much of the reason that Seattle has seen a lot of growth in the tech industry.
 If you’re into technology, Seattle is much like a second Silicon Valley at this point, which means it’s quite the fertile ground in terms of starting a technology career.

 If you’re interested in working for the hospitality sector in some fashion, there are a lot of opportunities for you to do that as well.
 Starbucks’ headquarters are located here, along with several other large regional companies.